For Inflamed Eyelids Do This

 In addition to hygiene practices and dietary modifications, there are other factors warranting consideration while attempting prevention against anterior blepharitis - one form where bacteria at lash bases result in swollen eyelid margins due to inflammations therein.

-Those who wear contact lenses must ensure their contacts are thoroughly cleaned prior to each use because dirty ones raise bacterial infection probabilities leading up to lid irritations
+Those who wear contact lenses must ensure their contacts are thoroughly cleaned before each use because dirty ones raise the probability of bacterial infection, leading to lid irritations.

 Conclusion

-Evidence from research supports its effectiveness against common culprits like E. coli and MRSA among others.
-Safely using colloidal silver can bring about notable improvements, but remember precautions are key!
-Besides colloidal silver, there are other natural remedies that could help manage inflamed eyelids effectively too.
+Evidence from research supports its effectiveness against common culprits like E. coli and MRSA.
+Safely using colloidal silver can bring notable improvements, but precautions are essential!